Fo-rum/Angular-website/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Working
+cd folder and then run npm run start .
+This will compile the angular file and start on port 4200 In a new window, run the command npm run server.
+This will start the server which will listen on port 8808